Netcracker/qubership-pipelines-common-python-library/README.md

 Open-source python library of clients used by Qubership pipelines/modules.

-Library provides easy-to-use clients and wrappers for common devops services (e.g. Jenkins, GitLab Pipelines)
+Library provides easy-to-use clients and wrappers for common devops services (e.g. Jenkins, MiniO, GitLab Pipelines)

 ## Structure

-Library is presented as a set of [clients](docs/Clients.md) with predefined operations
+Library is presented as a set of clients with predefined operations

 ## Installation